-Cameroon Jewel Beetle (Stephanorrhina julia)
+Cameroon Spotted Jewel Beetle (Stephanorrhina guttata)

 Size: L2/L3 Grubs